 Use this file to discover all available pages before exploring further.

-You must be signed in as a user who has the Object Storage Admin IAM role (or equivalent legacy access, such as membership in theadmin group).
+Use this method to create a key interactively from the web UI.
+Key creation is restricted to administrators, so you must be signed in as a user with the Object Storage Admin IAM role (or equivalent legacy access, such as membership in theadmin group).

 - In the Cloud Console, navigate to the Access Keys page.